graphql/graphiql/README.md

 <!-- @format -->
-> # Black Lives Matter 🖤 Free Palestine 🇵🇸
+> # Black Lives Matter 🖤 Free Palestine (_with the purchase of another Palestine of equal or greater value_) 🇵🇸

 # GraphQL IDE Monorepo